-Inflatable kayaks are 11-13 feet long and there are single models and double models.
-Even with no prior experience, these stable crafts allow you to enjoy the thrill of the river kayaking within minutes of putting on your flotation device and helmet.
+Inflatable kayaks are 11-13 feet long and there are single and double models.
+Even with no prior experience, these stable crafts allow you to enjoy the thrill of river kayaking within minutes of putting on your flotation device and helmet.
 On rivers where we use inflatable kayaks, we share them among interested trip participants.
-We have different guidelines on each river in terms of which sections we allow these to be used.
-They do carry a higher risk than any other type of craft we have because there is no guide in the boat with you.
-We use a follow-the-leader system with these, but essentially it's a self-guided experience.
+We do not use inflatable kayaks on all the rivers we run, and on those where we do take them, we have guidelines in terms of which sections we allow these to be used.
+People using inflatable kayaks follow another raft through the rapids.
+However, paddling one of these is essentially a self-guided experience and thus carry a higher risk than any other type of craft we offer because there is no guide in the boat with you.

 Capacity: 1 or 2 people.

 Availability: Available on our Salmon River Canyons, Snake River through Hells Canyon and Rogue River trips.
 Not available on the Middle Fork of the Salmon, Deschutes, Bruneau, Owyhee, Lochsa, St. Joe, Clark Fork and Moyie trips.

 Before there were rubber rafts, boats were made of wood, or canvas stretched over a wooden frame.
 Dories carry on this tradition and provide a unique ride in an elegant craft.
 The guide rows, leaving you to relax.

 On the Upper Missouri River in central Montana, along the Lewis & Clark trail, ROW runs 34' canoes that replicate those early fur traders used.
 Carrying 10-14 paddlers, these stable and maneuverable canoes create the perfect platform to gaze upon the passing scenery and tell stories of the river.
 Smaller 17' canoes are also available for those that prefer a bit more independence.